2 Crucial Tips to Refurbish Vintage Metal Chairs

 Before we refurbished these vintage metal chairs.

-This project was pretty straight forward.
+This project was pretty straightforward.

 Refurbishing these vintage metal chairs was a “simple” 2-step process: